Bonbons and Roses for Dolly: Synopsis

-In keeping with other expressionist works, the play's dialogue is rapidly, almost inconsequentially exchanged between characters.
-The text is interwoven with songs, recorded music, extravagant lighting effects and media projections.
+In keeping with other expressionist works, the play's dialogue is rapidly, almost inconsequentially, exchanged between characters.
+The text is interwoven with songs, recorded music, extravagant lighting effects, and media projections.

 Act I 1930s

 Ortabee and the Wurlitzer cinema organ rise from the pit as he plays "Tiptoe through the tulips" against projected images of brownshirt Nazis and of Dolly glamorously descending the staircase, Ziegfeld Follies style.
 Ortabee sings the "Bonbons and roses for Dolly" theme.
-The Builder recites bills of quantities while Mary describes how to perfume gloves, how she became a society dressmaker and met handsome and unreliable Ned Corker, She finds nits in Maddie's long golden curls and has her head shaved.
+The Builder recites bills of quantities while Mary describes how to perfume gloves, and how she became a society dressmaker and met handsome and unreliable Ned Corker, She finds nits in Maddie's long golden curls and has her head shaved.
 The family move to Western Australia and Mary makes the family fortune.
 Ned gives up alcohol.
 Maddy meets Jack, who has returned from the War, and they marry.
 Ned sings "Old Henry Parkes".The cast talk of memory and wickedness in the bush.

 The Worker completes the cinema in 1938.
 A neon sign "Crystal Palace" lights up.
 The cast drag in the dummies for a celebration, while lights whirl.
 Ollie Pullitt has complementary tickets for the first performance.
 All sing the Bonbons theme, finishing with "All for you" repeated as Dolly sweeps down the stairs, a perfect '30s girl in pale green crepe-de-chine.

 Act II 1960s

-Ortabee and the Wurlitzer are tatty and ageing.
+Ortabee and the Wurlitzer are tatty and aging.
 Ortabee tap dances and tells the dummies they were all a great team in the theatre's heyday.
 He says he "got five years for fumbling little boys in the back stalls".
 The neon sign now reads "Cry Palace".

-Dolly has inherited the cinema and she makes a surprise visit, dowdy and middle-aged.
+Dolly has inherited the cinema, and she makes a surprise visit, dowdy and middle-aged.
 Ortabee sings, "I'd know you anywhere".
 Dolly knocks a hole in the mirror and walks through.
 The scene fires up into streamers and action as the decrepit theatre revives.
 Jack and Ned offer Dolly bonbons and roses.
 Dolly is waiting for the Boyfriend, who is late.
 Nazi images are on the screen.
 Dolly does a semi-strip while singing "Listen darling".
 She waves her hand like a wand, and the theatre shimmers and fires up a further level.
 An enormous portrait of a glamorised Dolly descends from the roof.
 Ortabee, wearing a Liberace coat, and the cast greet Dolly the musical star, sex symbol of a nation.
-All sing, "You're so marvellous".
+All sing, "You're so marvelous."
 The Boyfriend arrives, and sings "Sensational Story".
-Dolly pulls out a pearl-handled revolver and shoots him – and then shoots Ned, Mary, Maddy and Jack.
+Dolly pulls out a pearl-handled revolver and shoots him—and then shoots Ned, Mary, Maddy and Jack.
 Dolly asks for more bonbons and roses and shoots herself.
 The lights dim.
 Ortabee talks about dreams, visions and glamour, then loneliness.